denten-books/plain-text/4-simulation.md

 application, the engineers at IBM describe the "contents of the notebook metaphor," which are "displayed as a stack of sheets."
 "In this way, the interface [...] permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].
-In all of these examples, the user operates with a metaphor.
-The machine then translates a set of metaphoric manipulations into the corresponding actions in the physical world.
-But the nature of those manipulations are occluded from users, who are, presumably, not equipped to understand the physical realities of computing.
+The user is meant to handle the metaphor in all of the above examples.
+The metaphor structures the material affordances of the simulation according to the rules of the physical world.

 Metaphor machines present us with a special case of conceptual domain blending.
 In the cognitive view, the metaphor performs a number of "conventional mapping from one domain to another" [@lakoff_contemporary_1998, 239].
-Lakoff mentions for example the common trope of "a state is a person," implicit in the ideas of a "friendly" or a "hostile" state [@lakoff_contemporary_1998, 243].
-In this case, ideas about agency, emotion, and mental life usually attached to people are extended to state actors.
+Lakoff mentions for example the common trope of "a state is a person," implicit in the ideas of a "friendly" or a "hostile" states [@lakoff_contemporary_1998, 243].
+In this way ideas about agency, emotion, and mental life usually attached to people can be extended to state actors.
 Similarly, to say that someone is "boiling mad," instantiates the common trope of "anger is a hot liquid in a container."
-In this case, we map common known properties attached to the domain of physics to the domain of emotion.
-Lakoff further explains that such domain mapping tend follow a few rules.
+In this case, common known properties attached to the domain of physics can be mapped onto the domain of emotion.
+Lakoff further explains that such domain mappings tend follow a few rules.
 They are usually partial and asymmetrical.
 "Mappings are not arbitrary," he writes, "but grounded in the body and in everyday experience and knowledge."
 Finally domain mapping obeys what Lakoff call the Invariance Principle, by which "the image schema structure of the source domain is projected onto the target domain in a way that is consistent with inherent target domain structure" [@turner_conceptual_1995; @lakoff_contemporary_1998;
 @ruiz_de_mendoza_ibanez_nature_1998; @lakoff_invariance_2009].

-When reading electronically, we prefer not to manipulate the information stored on the disk directly.
-Instead, we manipulate digital information by the means of familiar mediating structures like paragraphs, pages, files, and folders.
-Such structures are attached figuratively to the affordances of print.
-We know, in other words, what paragraphs, pages, files, and folders can do on paper.
+The principles of metaphor-driven design contain an implicit model of human--computer interaction.
+It implies that humans prefer not to manipulate digital information stored on computational media directly.
+Instead, they would manipulate digital information by the means of familiar mediating structures---paragraphs, pages, files, and folders---associated figuratively to the affordances of print media.
+We know, in other words, what paragraphs, pages, files, and folders can do on paper and we would digital paper to behave in a similar way.
 For example, one affordance of paper is that it can be folded.
-Therefore it becomes possible to "earmark" a page by folding a corner.
+It therefore becomes possible to "earmark" a page by folding a corner.
 The fold enables subsequent recollection of read text.
-The reader is able to mark a notable place in the text and to return to it later quickly, if needed.
-The digital medium cannot be folded in the same way.
-In other words, it offers a set of affordances that differ from paper medium.
-But because the reader lacks familiarity with digital media, its affordances are presented through metaphor.
+By this means, a reader is able to mark a notable place in the text and to return to it later quickly, if needed.
+The digital medium cannot physically be folded in the same way because it offers a set of affordances that differ from paper.
+But because readers are not familiar with "what can be done" digitally, the affordances of digital media are presented through metaphor.
 Thus a virtual "earmark" on a "page" can be made to represent a numerical pointer to a specific address in the computer memory.
-And the "page" could stand for a range of related addresses that would roughly correspond to the information visible on an analogous page in print.
+And a "page" could stand for a range of related addresses that correspond roughly to the information visible on an analogous page in print.
 Similarly one "drops a folder into the trash bin" or "drags and drops a file" or "bookmarks a page."
 Such metaphors rely on habituated insight with one medium extended into another.
-We do not literally "drag" or "drop" bits, but we use the metaphor of papers and trashcans to help us manipulate bits and bytes as if they were household objects.
+We do not literally "drag" or "drop" bits, but we use metaphors of paper and trashcan to help us manipulate bits and bytes as if they were household objects.
 The metaphor opens figurative possibilities.
 But it also obscures the actual physical contingencies of interacting with bits and bytes, logic gates and magnetic traces.

 Bits and bytes differ from files and folders, pages and paragraphs in what they can do.
 The affordances of the physical medium differ drastically from